zebreus/distributed-universal-stateless-buildsystem/README.md

 ## Ideas
 The build system has some concepts, I will describe some of them here.
 ### Resources
 A resource is a versioned set of files in a directory structure.
+A version is basically a name that identifes a specific configuration of things.
-### Resource configuration
+### Resource set
-A resource configuration is a set of resources, each with a path, that is prefixed to each file of the resource.
-A resource configuration is valid if all files of all resources can be combined into one root.
+A resource set is a set of input resources, each with a path, that is prefixed to each file of the input resource.
+A resource set is valid if all files of all input resources can be combined into one root.

-If you have the following resources
+If the following named resources already exist and contain the following files:

 ```
 resourcea:
   file.txt

 resourceb:
-  test/fileb.txt
+  test/file.txt
   file.txt
 ```

 A valid configuration, containg both resources could look like

 ```
 resources: